 Agreement violations

-The Provider commits to inform the , if this agreement is violated or violation is anticipated.
+The Provider commits to inform the EGI Foundation contact, if this agreement is violated or violation is anticipated.
 The following rules are agreed for communication in the event of agreement violation:

 In case of violating the service targets specified in this document for two consecutive months it is requested to provide justifications and a plan for service enhancement.
 The violating party must provide to the EGI.eu contact (see section 7) a status report and a plan for the improvement of the service within one month from the date of notification.
-The will be notified of this situation.
+The EGI Foundation will be notified of this situation.

 Escalation & complaints